Smithay/book/src/client/sctk/drawing.md

 Drawing to a surface is done by attaching buffers to it, though the [`WlSurface::attach()`] method.
 This method takes as argument an optional [`WlBuffer`], and coordinates of this buffer relative to the current content.
-This last bit allows to control in which direction the rectangle of the surface should grow or shrink, but is pretty anecdotical.
-Most of the tme you will just set these to `(0, 0)`.
+This last bit allows to control in which direction the rectangle of the surface should grow or shrink, but is pretty anecdotal.
+Most of the time you will just set these to `(0, 0)`.

 The `Option<&WlBuffer>` is the main part of drawing.
 A buffer defines the totality of the contents of a surface, including its size.
 It is mostly a reference to an array of pixels that the Wayland server